markwei96/cite_paper_downloader/README.md

 - Find all articles that have cited your article
 - Get links to all articles and PDF download links (if available)
 - Get the author names of all articles
+- Get the author's personal links, positions, citation counts, and the number of publications in Nature, Science, and PNAS journals

 ## How to use